 What is academic vocabulary?

-Academic vocabulary the term used to describe the language that students will hear in school that is uncommon in their every day conversations.
+Academic vocabulary is the term for the language students hear in school that is uncommon in their everyday conversations.
 It is, at its core, the language of school.
 Academic vocabulary words are the terms students must know to comprehend assignments and directions in class.

 While some may suggest that this is “testing vocabulary”, the language of standardized testing is just one piece of academic language.
 The vocabulary of standardized assessments is comprised of verbs and nouns that push students to dig deeper into the subjects of their learning.
 Words like analyze and outline are examples.